nmshd/documentation/_docs_explore/01-how_does_enmeshed_work.md

 ## enmeshed Backbone

-The [enmeshed Backbone]({% link _docs_explore/51-backbone.md %}) provides the foundation to communicate between the components on the backbone layer.
+The [enmeshed Backbone]({% link _docs_explore/51-backbone.md %}) provides the foundation to communicate between the components on the Backbone layer.
 It hosts the central services which are required for a seamless experience across Identities and the devices of one Identity.

 It is an encrypted storage layer for all kind of information.
-Although the Messages, files, tokens, etc. have a certain expiry date, the data is stored on the backbone until this expiry date.
-Thus, the backbone acts as a data-access, backup and synchronization helper for the Identities.
+Although the Messages, files, tokens, etc. have a certain expiry date, the data is stored on the Backbone until this expiry date.
+Thus, the Backbone acts as a data-access, backup and synchronization helper for the Identities.

 Due to the fact that devices of end-users are not always online, a "technical recipient" needs to be introduced which receives the (encrypted) Messages from senders and stores them.
 The recipients are notified automatically by push channels.